AlphaMensae/Modular-Launch-Pads/README.md

-# Modular Launch Pads Current Release: v2.7.0
+# Modular Launch Pads Current Release: 2.8.0

-*	Revised Atlas Launch Stand by tweaking the meshes of the Atlas Pipes and adding deploy limit slider animations to allow the pipes to be used with the new Bluedog Design Bureau Atlas.
-*	Updated BDB Compatibility patch with attach nodes for the new BDB Atlas 3400 and Atlas V 5300 tanks.
-*	Renamed RO Example craft files to begin with "MLP RO Example".
+*	NEW Vandenberg SLC-6 Shuttle Mount and Tower parts.
+*	NEW Atlas-Agena Service Tower.
+*	NEW Atlas SLV3-Centaur Service Tower and modified umbilical arms.
+*	NEW Atlas I/II Service Tower and custom Umbilical Arm.
+*	NEW Modular version of the Delta IV Service Tower with core and top section parts.
+*	Remade the Round and Rectangular General Launch Stands and gave them adjustable-height legs.
+*	Modified the Shuttle Launcher Base with integrated adjustable SRB hold-downs and custom decks for different shuttle stacks, as well as an SLS variant.
+*	Modified many of the launch stands and launch plates by minimizing the stretchy launch clamp module meshes and adding a switcher to turn them off.
+*	Added blank decouple animations to all launch clamp bases, stands and plates to prevent throwing an orange-color NRE in the log.
+*	Removed the few RO craft files of mine as they are at risk of becoming outdated.